dwinchester/kone-mobile-fsm-cli/README.md

 their sub-commands are intended to achieve.
 To do this, simply add a `-h|--help` option to the command file in the directory.

+## Updating the CLI

+To update the CLI, simply run the command `kone cli update`.
+More precisely, the update command runs a git pull with the given parameters to merge the retrieved branch heads into the current version of the CLI.

 ## Autocomplete
 Autocomplete functionality will be added soon to make navigating the command line even easier.